Guled12345/Final-version-of-the-product-solution/README.md

 # EduScan Somalia – Offline & Online Learning Risk App

-A comprehensive learning difficulty detection system designed specifically for Somali students, built with modern web technologies and machine learning.
+EduScan Somalia is a thoughtful and practical APP built to support Somali students by helping identify learning difficulties early on.
+Using modern web technologies and machine learning, the system provides educators and parents with insights that can lead to timely support.

 ## 🎯 Project Overview

-**EduScan Somalia** is an intelligent web-based application that helps detect learning difficulties among Somali students using machine learning.
-Originally designed as an offline-first desktop application, this version has been transformed into a modern web application for better accessibility and deployment.
+EduScan Somalia started as a simple offline desktop app, but has now evolved into a fully accessible web application.
+It’s designed to make it easier for teachers and parents to spot early signs of learning challenges, with a clean interface and intelligent tools tailored for the Somali education context.

 ### Key Features
 - **Learning Risk Prediction**: ML-powered assessment using academic scores and behavioral metrics